christoffer-nylen/dextool/plugin/mutate/README_config.md

 --use-early-stop
 ```
 If dextool should stop executing the test suite as soon as it finds one failing
 test case.
-The *precicion* of the reports containing sections about test cases
+The *precision* of the reports containing sections about test cases
 will be lower because dextool hasn't gathered complete information.
 But this is
 usually not a problem and far offset by the significant reduction in execution
 time that this option can achieve.